sbissantz/rarp/ssh.md

 ## A safe place

 If you don't have key already, it's time to set things up.
-We first create a `.ssh`directory in your homefolder.
+We first create a `.ssh`directory in your home folder.
 Then we make sure that only *you* can access those files.
-Finally, we check the file ownership to asure everything is set up correctly.
+Finally, we check the file ownership to ensure everything is set up correctly.

 ```
 mkdir -p ~/.ssh ; chmod 700 ~/.ssh ; ls -ld ~/.ssh